masalskyi/sudoku_monolit/index.md

 there were a small dataset that I collect by myself.
 It was based on images from common sudoku application in Ubuntu.
 My custom dataset were added, because based only on dataset from kaggle, there were occurrences that model confuse 1 vs 7 and vice versa.

+### Solve
+I turned the sudoku solving problem into problem of exact cover and implemented the [Knuth's Algorithm X] (https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X).
+As the solution is kind a bruteforce I decided to implement it in C++ and create bindings for Python.